epfl-ada/ada-2021-project-aibohphobia/README.md

 We limited the dataset by:
 - Computed the number of occurrences of each media source (by extracting the site name from the URL)
-- Selected the top 10 media with most counts
+- Selected the top 116 medias based on this [list](https://www.4imn.com/top200/)
-- Filtered the data to keep only quotes that were mentioned in the top 10 media sources
+- Filtered the data to keep only quotes that were mentioned in this top 116

 **Data cleaning:**